Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   - ``context_id``
     A UUID representing this user.
 Note that it's not client_id, nor can it be used to link to a client_id.
   - ``search_query``
     The exact search query typed in by the user.
+This is only sent for the "online" scenario when the suggestion is provided by RemoteSettings.
   - ``matched_keywords``
     The matched keywords that leads to the QuickSuggest link.
+This is only sent for the "online" scenario when the suggestion is provided by RemoteSettings.
   - ``is_clicked``
     Whether or not the use has clicked on the QuickSuggest link.
   - ``block_id``